svn2github/xvid4psp/DSS2/README.txt

           3 = "Advanced"
-       sl[] (Subs Languages, string that contain subtitle preferred languages as ISO 639-2 language codes, empty by default, sl[write_something_here]) sa[] (Subs Advanced, string with values for Advanced mode, empty by default, sa[write_something_here]) ti0 (ti - Tray Icon, from 0 to x):
+       sl[] (Subs Languages, string that contain subtitle preferred languages as ISO 639-2 language codes, empty by default, sl[write_something_here]) sa[] (Subs Advanced, string with values for Advanced mode, empty by default, sa[write_something_here]) es0 (es - External Segments, from 0 to x):
+          0 = don't load Matroska Linked Segments from other files 1+ = load Matroska Linked Segments from other files ti0 (ti - Tray Icon, from 0 to x):
           0 = off
           1+ = on